Tom94/practical-path-guiding/README.md

 ### Mitsuba

-To compile the Mitsuba code base, follow the instructions from the [Mitsuba documentation](http://mitsuba-renderer.org/docs.html).
+To compile the Mitsuba code, follow the instructions from the [Mitsuba documentation](http://mitsuba-renderer.org/docs.html).
 Since our new code uses C++11 features, a slightly more recent compiler than reported in the mitsuba documentation may be required.

 We tested our Mitsuba code on
 - Windows (Visual Studio 2013 Win64)